juan-leon/lowcharts/README.md

 [0.044 ..
 0.049] [  183]
 ```

+Command supports a `--log-scale` flag to use a logarithmic scale.

 #### Time Histogram

 This chart is generated using  `strace -tt ls -lR * 2>&1 | lowcharts timehist --intervals 10`: